Up with People: Smile 'Til It Hurts: The Up With People Story documentary

 Smile 'Til It Hurts: The Up With People Story (2009) is a documentary made by the wife of a former Up With People member, Lee Storey.
 A water rights attorney who never had training as a filmmaker, Storey felt compelled to make the film when she discovered her husband was keeping a secret from her: he was a former UWP member.
 The film contains never-before-seen archival footage, and the honest reflections of former members.
-The filmmakers describe it as "what can happen when ideology, money and groupthink converge to co-opt youthful idealism."SMILE 'TIL IT HURTS - Home The documentary asserts that the organization, founded on conservative American ideals, was funded by corporate America and was deliberate propaganda to counteract the liberal counterculture of the 1960s and 1970s.
+The filmmakers describe it as "what can happen when ideology, money and groupthink converge to co-opt youthful idealism."
+The documentary asserts that the organization, founded on conservative American ideals, was funded by corporate America and was deliberate propaganda to counteract the liberal counterculture of the 1960s and 1970s.
 Former members talk about their experiences in UWP, which ranged from positive to more cult-like regimented rules.

-The documentary spawned a lawsuit against the IRS, in which filmmaker Lee Storey asserted the right to deduct her expenses in making the film, even though she derived no profit from it.
-Storey won the case, with the Tax Court ruling production of the film was a deductible trade or business expense.

 In popular culture

 Music critics cite Up with People as a stylistic influence for R.E.M's tongue-in-cheek "Shiny Happy People" and the corresponding music video due to its over-the-top and colorful musical spectacle.

 In two episodes of The Simpsons, "Bart vs. Thanksgiving" and "Selma's Choice", the show parodied the group as "Hooray for Everything," a group of "clean-cut young go-getters" that performs ridiculous songs such as a cover of "Get Dancin" dedicated as a "salute to the Western hemisphere, the dancingest hemisphere of all."

 The TV show Cheers had a character, Loretta, who sang with the fictional group "The Grinning Americans" (a favorite group of another character, Cliff, and his mother).

-The creators of The Book of Mormon, a musical that satirizes the Latter-Day Saint movement cited Up with People as an inspiration for the cartoonishly joyous style of several of the songs in their musical performance, which sends up the clean-cut image of Mormon culture.
+The creators of The Book of Mormon, a musical that satirizes the Latter-Day Saint movement, cited Up with People as an inspiration for the cartoonishly joyous style of several of the songs in their musical performance, which sends up the clean-cut image of Mormon culture.

 In the musical Ride the Cyclone, the character Ocean Rosenberg discovers an Up with People record in her left-of-center humanist parents' record collection at age 8 and starts her on her journey to become the most successful girl in town.

+In the show Popular (episode "All About Adam" (S1E16)), the character Mary Cherry is threatened with exposure as a former Up with People castmember by new kid in school Adam.